amitgeed/amitgeed/README.md

 ### Hello, I'm Amit Geed 👋

-- 🔭 I’m currently working on World of Professionals, Philippines
+- 🔭 I’m currently working in World of Professionals, Philippines
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Learning Django